-Have you ever asked yourself what exactly your browser does when you click on a link?
-There's actually nothing complicated behind it – but knowing a bit about the Domain Name System (DNS) will make troubleshooting you find yourself having to do a lot simpler.
-We explain what's behind the DNS and also explore typical sources of errors and their solutions.
+Have you ever asked yourself: What exactly does my browser do when I click on a link?
+There's actually nothing complicated behind it - but knowing about the Domain Name System (DNS) will make troubleshooting a lot easier.
+We explain what is behind the DNS and how to check your DNS settings.
+We also look at typical sources of errors and how to solve them.
 Have fun reading!

 What exactly is the DNS?

 A website is created by data that your browser downloads from a server with a specific address.
 Data exchange on a network requires an individual, unique identifier for each computer so that the data is obtained from the correct source.
 This identifier is called an IP address.